Key facts

 Key considerations

-- There is a considerable body of high-quality evidence demonstrating the safety and effectiveness of vaccines.5
+- There is a considerable body of high-quality evidence demonstrating the safety and effectiveness of vaccines.6

 - Immunisation not only protects individuals, but through herd (community) immunity, protects those who cannot be immunised due to their young age or in whom vaccination is contraindicated because of an underlying condition.

-- In the UK, it is estimated only about 1-2% parents refuse all vaccines.8
+- In the UK, it is estimated only about 1-2% parents refuse all vaccines.9

 Economic impact

 - Before any vaccine is introduced part of the assessment includes evidence of cost effectiveness.
-Both HPV12 and Meningitis B13 vaccines have been shown to be cost-effective, though not cost saving.
+Both HPV13 and Meningitis B14 vaccines have been shown to be cost-effective, though not cost saving.

-- In drawing up guidance for reducing disparities in immunisation uptake in the under 19s, modelling of the MMR vaccine, showed that even home delivered vaccination would be cost effective.15
+- In drawing up guidance for reducing disparities in immunisation uptake in the under 19s, modelling of the MMR vaccine, showed that even home delivered vaccination would be cost effective.16

 Key messages for health professionals

 - Health professionals should follow national guidance.
-For example, NICE guidance on reducing differences in immunisation uptake in the under 19s [15 ], and Reducing Health Inequalities by NHS Health Scotland.16 NICE guidance includes recommendations on the targeting of groups at risk of not being fully immunised.
+For example, NICE guidance on Vaccine Uptake in the General Population 16 , and Reducing Health Inequalities by NHS Health Scotland.17 NICE guidance includes recommendations on the targeting of groups at risk of not being fully immunised.
 It recommended a number of initiatives, including improving access to immunisation services; provision of accurate up to date information to parents and young people; checking immunisation status of new migrants and looked after children and offering outstanding vaccinations.

 - It is particularly important when seeing children with allergies, that it is made clear that this should rarely interfere with vaccination.
 How this relates to an individual child’s allergies should be explained to the parents and recorded in the GP letter.